Limited Liability Company – D.O.O.

 Other particularities

-Yes, according to the Montenegrin law there is possibility for international restructurings, mergers, asset acquisitions etc.
+Yes, according to Montenegrin law, international restructurings, mergers, and asset acquisitions etc. are possible.

 Yes.